makerdao/dss-emergency-spells/README.md

 ### Wipe `AutoLine`

-No further debt can be generated from an ilk which is wiped from `AutoLine`.
+No further debt can be generated from an ilk which is wiped from `MCD_IAM_AUTO_LINE`.
 It also prevents the debt ceiling (`line`) for the affected ilk from being changed without Governance interference.

 ### Set `Clip` breaker

-Halts collateral auctions happening in the `Clip` contract belonging to the specified ilks.
+Halts collateral auctions happening in the `MCD_CLIP_{ILK}` contract belonging to the specified ilks.
 Sets the breaker level to 3 to prevent both `kick()`, `redo()` and `take()`.

 ### Disable `DDM`

-Disables a Direct Deposit Module, preventing further debt from being generated from it.
+Disables a Direct Deposit Module (`DIRECT_{ID}_PLAN`), preventing further debt from being generated from it.

 ### Stop `OSM`

-Stops the specified Oracle Security Module instances, preventing updates in their price feeds.
+Stops the specified Oracle Security Module (`PIP_{GEM}`) instances, preventing updates in their price feeds.

 ## Design